 But how do you decide which Southwest business card is right for you?
 Keep reading to learn how to choose a Southwest business card.

-The Southwest Rapid Rewards Performance Business card is the best card if you fly on Southwest for work.
+The card_name is the best card if you fly on Southwest for work.
 You get more perks and earn more points with this card.

-You can earn an 80,000 point signup bonus on the Southwest Performance Business Card.
-You can earn 80,000 points when you spend $5,000 on purchases in the first three months.
+You can earn an 80,000 point bonus on the card_name when you spend $5,000 on purchases in the first three months of opening your account.

 As a frequent Southwest flyer, you’ll love the 4 upgraded boarding passes – guaranteed A1 to A15 boarding position.